jeremehancock/hostminder/README.md

 These consolidated hosts files allow you to block websites from various categories such as Ads, Porn, Gambling, Social, and Fake News.

-Host Minder has these setup into four "protection levels".
+Host Minder has them setup into four Protection Levels.

 * Low
     * Ads / Porn